annbech/mxnet/docs/architecture/overview.md

 ![System Overview](https://raw.githubusercontent.com/dmlc/dmlc.github.io/master/img/mxnet/system/overview.png)

-Above image shows major modules/components of the MXNet system and their interaction.
+The preceding image shows the major modules/components of the MXNet system and their interaction.
 The modules are:

 - Runtime Dependency Engine: Schedules and executes the operations according to their read/write dependency.
-- Storage Allocator: Efficiently allocate and recycles memory blocks for GPU and CPU.
+- Storage Allocator: Efficiently allocates and recycles memory blocks for GPU and CPU processors.
-- Resource Manager: Manage global resources such as random number generator, temporal space.
+- Resource Manager: Manages global resources, such as random number generator and temporal space.
-- NDArray: Dynamic asynchronous n-dimensional arrays, provide flexible imperative programs for MXNet.
+- NDArray: Dynamic asynchronous n-dimensional arrays, which provide flexible imperative programs for MXNet.
-- Symbolic Execution: Static symbolic graph executor, provide efficient symbolic graph execution and optimization.
+- Symbolic Execution: Static symbolic graph executor, which provides efficient symbolic graph execution and optimization.
-- Operator: Operators that defines static forward and gradient calculation(backprop).
+- Operator: Operators that defines static forward and gradient calculation (backprop).
 - SimpleOp: Operators that extend to NDArray operators and symbolic operators in a unified fashion.
-- Symbol Construction: Symbolic construction, provide a way to construct computation graph(net configuration)
+- Symbol Construction: Symbolic construction, which provides a way to construct computation graph (net configuration).
 - KVStore: Key-value store interface for easy parameter synchronizations.
 - Data Loading(IO): Efficient distributed data loading and augmentation.